jod35/fastapi-beyond-crud-docs/docs/chapter1.md

 - **Git**: For version control.
 - **Docker & Docker Compose**: For containerization and service orchestration.

-> [!NOTE]
+!!! note
-> This guide uses VS Code with the [Microsoft Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) on an [Arch Linux system](https://endeavouros.com/) with the [Fish shell](https://fishshell.com/).
+    This guide uses VS Code with the [Microsoft Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) on an [Arch Linux system](https://endeavouros.com/) with the [Fish shell](https://fishshell.com/).
 However, the instructions are compatible with any standard Unix-like environment and shell.

 ## Introduction to uv